criminal court

 The same is true for the federal criminal justice system.

-Each state and the federal government have robust law enforcement agencies that include highly trained police officers and law enforcement officers.
+Each state and the federal government have robust law enforcement agencies that include highly trained police officers and law enforcement agents.
 These state and federal enforcement agencies are integral to the modern criminal justice system, ensuring laws are enforced fairly and effectively nationwide.

 Federal Department of Justice